ldtteam/MinecoloniesWiki/source/workers/fisherman.md

   </div>
 </div>

-Hint: You can give the Fisherman an enchanted fishing rod an reap the benefits of the treasures he/she will be catching for you.
+**Hint**: You can give the Fisherman an enchanted fishing rod an reap the benefits of the treasures he/she will be catching for you.
 Also, the higher the level of the "Fisherman's Hut" is, the higher the level of "loot" he will be fishing out.